julianespinel/movies-java/README.md

 # movies-java [![Build Status](https://travis-ci.org/julianespinel/movies-java.svg?branch=master)](https://travis-ci.org/julianespinel/movies-java)

 This is a Java implementation of the [movies exercise](https://github.com/julianespinel/movies).

-It was created with educational purposes, to be used as a resource for this meetup: [How to build, test and deploy a microservice?](http://www.meetup.com/Bogota-JVM-Meetup/events/222159221)
+`movies-java` was created with educational purposes, to be used as a resource for this meetup: [How to build, test and deploy a microservice?](http://www.meetup.com/Bogota-JVM-Meetup/events/222159221)

 ## Installation